Lapin0t/grothendieck-cern/english.md

 This of course was felt as a kind of personal affront by Molinaro who had already had difficulties before, and he committed suicide on these circumstances.
 In fact I had a mathematician friend called Terenhöfel who also committed suicide.
-I know a number of mathematicians -- I'm talking mainly about mathematicians here, since that's the milieu I've known best -- who have gone mad.
+I know a number of mathematicians---I'm talking mainly about mathematicians here, since that's the milieu I've known best---who have gone mad.

 I don't think that's something peculiar to mathematics.
-I think that the kind of atmosphere that prevails in the scientific world -- whether mathematical or not -- a kind of atmosphere with extremely rarefied air, and the pressure that is exerted on researchers have a lot to do with the evolution of these unfortunate cases.
+I think that the kind of atmosphere that prevails in the scientific world---whether mathematical or not---a kind of atmosphere with extremely rarefied air, and the pressure that is exerted on researchers have a lot to do with the evolution of these unfortunate cases.

 Concerning the pleasure we take in scientific research, I believe there can be enjoyment.
-But I've come to the conclusion that the enjoyment of some -- the enjoyment of those in high places, the enjoyment of the brilliant -- comes at the expense of genuine repression of the average scientist.
+But I've come to the conclusion that the enjoyment of some---the enjoyment of those in high places, the enjoyment of the brilliant---comes at the expense of genuine repression of the average scientist.

 Another aspect of this problem which goes beyond the limits of the scientific